longhorn/longhorn/enhancements/20241003-improve-pulling-backups-from-the-backup-target.md

         delSystemBackupsInCluster := clusterReadySystemBackupNames.Difference(backupstoreSystemBackupNames)
         for name := range delSystemBackupsInCluster {

-          // Add the label `DeleteCustomResourceOnly` and update the `SysytemBackup` resource
+          // Add the label `DeleteCustomResourceOnly` and update the `SystemBackup` resource

           if err = btc.ds.DeleteSystemBackup(name); err != nil {
             return errors.Wrapf(err, "failed to delete SystemBackup %v not exist in backupstore", name)